dora-team/dora.dev/hugo/content/sponsors/_index.md

 ### DORA's annual survey and research program is underway and we'd like to partner with you to bring our findings to the industry.

-The 2024 DORA report, presented by Google Cloud, will provide critical insights into the evolving landscape of software development, with a focus on the impact of artificial intelligence, developer experience, and platform engineering on key outcomes like:
+The 2025 DORA report, presented by Google Cloud, will provide critical insights into the evolving landscape of software development.

-* **Software delivery performance:** How quickly and reliably teams can deliver software changes.
-* **Organizational performance:** How effectively organizations achieve their business goals.
-* **Team well-being:** How work practices and culture impact the well-being of software development teams.

-By becoming a sponsor of the 2024 DORA report, you have the unique opportunity to partner with Google Cloud and the DORA team to shape the future of software development.
-This partnership offers you the chance to actively promote the 2024 survey and report, amplifying its reach and impact within the industry.
+By becoming a sponsor of the 2025 DORA report, you have the unique opportunity to partner with Google Cloud and the DORA team to shape the future of software development.
+This partnership offers you the chance to actively promote the 2025 survey and report, amplifying its reach and impact within the industry.

-### By becoming a sponsor of the 2024 DORA Report, you can:
+### By becoming a sponsor of the 2025 DORA Report, you can:

 * **Reach a targeted audience:** Gain visibility among thoughts of technology professionals including decision-makers, practitioners, and influencers who rely on DORA's research to guide their strategies.
 * **Demonstrate thought leadership:** Showcase your commitment to innovation and excellence in software development and operations.